SkyyySi/gui-archiso-i3/README.md

 # Other information

 In case you get logged out or your screen locks:
-The login is `iso-user` and the password is `iso` (I had to define a password, as not doing so may case issues).
+The login is `iso-user` and the password is `iso` (I had to define a password, as not doing so may cause issues).